odbind.seismic3d

 Returns

-Note: - assumes components in ‘data’ list are in same order as returned by comp_names property - if len(data)>len(comp_names), extra data items are ignored - if len<data)<len(comp_names), missing data items are zero filled - raises ValueError if geometry in info dict is incompatible with data shape - only data compatible with the ranges specified in the seismic volume creation call (ie inside and on the sample grid) are saved
+See Seismic3D.getdata for details of the input formats.
+Note: - assumes components in ‘data’ list are in same order as returned by comp_names property - if number of components>len(comp_names), extra data items are ignored - if number of components<len(comp_names), missing data items are zero filled - raises ValueError if geometry in info dict is incompatible with data shape - only data compatible with the ranges specified in the seismic volume creation call (ie inside and on the sample grid) are saved

 Parameters